*This review has been updated on 21/04/2019*

 Nonetheless, the MSI Radeon RX 570 ARMOR 8G OC is definitely a graphics card to consider if you’re looking for something that is relatively quiet and can handle it’s own temperature without compromise on fan noise and graphics performance.

-- 8GB GDDR5 VRAM – more headroom for higher quality visuals
+- 8GB GDDR5 VRAM – more headroom for higher quality visuals in 1080p gaming.

 - Can be pretty quiet and doesn’t get hot right away.